markuryy/comfyui-spiritparticle/README.md

 1. Add the "Folder Image Selector" node to your workflow
 2. Set the folder path to your images
 3. Configure the selection mode and other parameters
+4. For sequential mode, right-click on the index input and set "control_after_generate" to "increment"
-4. Connect the outputs to use in your workflow
+5. Connect the outputs to use in your workflow

 ## Text Files